 This section includes information on specific hazards and risks in the diving and snorkelling industry.

-Hazardous chemicals; environment; material
+Hazardous chemicals; electricity; material

 Electricity; environment; health and wellbeing; hazardous manual tasks; plant, equipment and vehicle